How MARCUS Reviews Sources

 How MARCUS turns a question into a cited answer using indexed project content.

-Why Retrieval Comes First
+Why Source Review Comes First

 MARCUS changes that sequence:

-- it assembles that evidence into context
+- it assembles that evidence into a source packet

 This is what makes citations, source grounding, and project-specific answers possible.